-- ii.
-Inspection Process.
-Consideration must be given to all potentially hazardous areas or operations.
-Where they are applicable to the survey assignment, those operations and processes covered by the identified high DART rate employer categories should be included in the inspection process. - 1.
-All inspections should be initiated at the primary address of the survey assignment listed on the primary page of the targeting schedule. - 2.
-During the inspections conducted under this SEP, the CSHO will review the OSHA 300 and 300A for the previous three calendar years for the establishment, department/division, or employer identified on the assignment.
-The DART rates for the three years will be recalculated as per Section 3.b. - A. If the recalculated DART rate for the survey year is below the Target Rate for the employer's specific category, but the recalculated DART rate for the following year is at or above that Target Rate, the CSHO will complete the inspection. - B. If the recalculated DART rates for both years are below the Target Rate for the employer's specific category, the CSHO will consult with the compliance supervisor to decide whether to complete the inspection or to document a 'records only' inspection. - 3.
-If one or more of the establishments covered by an assignment is primarily an administrative or academic entity, a partial inspection may be conducted.
+- B. During the inspections conducted under this SEP, the CSHO will review the OSHA 300 and 300A for the calendar years specified in the most current revision of OPN 128 for the establishment, department/division, or employer identified on the assignment.
+(See the most current revision of SN 75 and OPN 128 for information related to public sector establishments.)
+The DART rates for the three years will be recalculated as per Section F.3.b. - 1.
+If the recalculated DART rate for the survey year for the assignment is below the target rate for the employer's specific category, but the recalculated DART rate for the following year is at or above that target rate, the CSHO will complete the inspection. - 2.
+If the recalculated DART for the survey year for the assignment is at or above the target rate for the employer's specific category, the CSHO will proceed with the inspection even if the following year is below the target rate. - 3.
+If the recalculated DART rates for both the survey year and following year are below the target rate for the employer's specific category, the CSHO will do a 'records only' inspection. - C. If one or more of the establishments covered by an assignment (as referenced on the secondary page of the assignment) is primarily an administrative or academic entity, a partial inspection may be conducted.
 The CSHO should review the injury/illness records; review any written safety and health program document; and conduct employee interviews to confirm the absence of any high hazard activities.
-The reason for a partial inspection will be documented in the inspection file. - 4.
-The inspection process will be organized in a manner that causes the least amount of disruption for the inspected employer.
+The reason for a partial inspection will be documented in the inspection file. - D. The inspection process will be organized in a manner that causes the least amount of disruption for the inspected employer.
 If multiple assignments exist for the same public sector employer, every effort should be made to coordinate the scheduling of these inspections.
-CSHO's should hold a consolidated opening conference with the employer's top management to schedule on-site inspections within a reasonable period of time; and hold a consolidated closing conference at the end of the inspections process.
+CSHO's should hold a consolidated opening conference with the employer's top management to schedule on-site inspection within a reasonable period of time; and hold a consolidated closing conference at the end of the inspections process.
 Citations issued (if any) should be consolidated into one mailing.
-Post-inspections discussions with the employer's management (such as Informal Conferences) should be consolidated to the extent feasible.
+Post-inspection discussions with the employer's management (such as informal conferences) should be consolidated to the extent feasible.

-iii.
+- iii.
 Recording and Tracking.